 But, when security is woven into the fabric of your daily life (and when you get paid to make that the case), complacency doesn’t exist.
 It’s a vCISO’s job to help build and/or improve your information security program—not just to pass a test with your leadership.

-A good vCISO will work with you to help you be aware of how your security efforts are impacted by industry changes, threat landscape changes, regulatory changes, and organizational changes (restructuring) so you don’t stop gaining momentum.
+A good vCISO will work with you to help you be aware of how your cyber security efforts are impacted by industry changes, threat landscape changes, regulatory changes, and organizational changes (restructuring) so you don’t stop gaining momentum.

 Plan Improvement and Testing